fetiu/cyrup/README.md

 Naming conventions will determine whether the field is accessible.

-The class example above implicitly defined accessibility of `num:Int` members:
+The class example above implicitly defined accessibility of `c:Int` members:

-- `num.data` : This is an error, as symbol not defined as `.data`.
+- `c.data` : This is an error, as symbol not defined as `.data`.
-- `numdata` : This is regarded as a new variable, not `a`'s member.
+- `cdata` : This is regarded as a new variable, not `a`'s member.
-- `num.equals(2)` : This is a valid access, like a public method.
+- `c.equals(2)` : This is a valid access, like a public method.

 In this way, data is capsulized without explicitly notating `public` or `private`.